AlexeiakaTechnik/Integrating-Dahua-Cameras-CCTV-System-in-Home-Assistant/README.md

                   action: toggle
                 entity: light.courtyard_lamp_posts
 columns: 1
-view_layout: ##this is the element from lovelace_layout_card custom UI integration from HACS, I use them to position cards in grid with coordinates, [Link](https://github.com/thomasloven/lovelace-layout-card)
+view_layout: ##this is the element from lovelace_layout_card custom UI integration from HACS, I use them to position cards in grid with coordinates
   grid-area: c4

 ```